Risk-Aware Reward Shaping of Reinforcement Learning Agents for Autonomous Driving: Preliminaries and Problem Statement

 \subsection{Problem Statement}

 In this paper, we consider an autonomous driving task performed in the \textit{CarRacing-V0} environment provided by the OpenAI Gym box2D environment sets~\cite{brockman_openai_2016}.
 The environment renders a racing car that can run through a 2D map, as shown in Fig \ref{fig:map}.
 More details about this map can be referred to in~\cite{noauthor_improvement_nodate}.
-In this environment, the car is required to drive along a track with the following requirements satisfied. \\ \textbf{Autonomous driving requirements:} \begin{itemize} \item The vehicle should drive along the track and stay inside the track as much as possible. \item The vehicle should avoid collisions with any obstacles showing up on the track. \end{itemize}
+In this environment, the car is required to drive along a track with the following requirements satisfied. \\ \textbf{Autonomous driving requirements:} \begin{itemize} \item The vehicle should drive along the track and stay inside the track.
+It fails to survive when driving out of the track. \item The vehicle should avoid collisions with any obstacles showing up on the track.
+It fails when hitting an obstacle. \end{itemize}

 An MDP $M=(S,A,\mathscr{F}, \mathscr{R})$ is defined to train an RL agent to achieve these requirements.
 The state space $S$ is the set of all images showing a bird's view of a car at the bottom middle of the picture with a pixel dimension of $(96, 96)$ in RGB format, saved in the format of grayscale.
 The action set $A$ contains five discrete actions, namely \textit{no action}, \textit{steer left}, \textit{steer right}, \textit{accelerate}, and \textit{brake}.
 The state transition $\mathscr{F}$ is prescribed by the OpenAI Gym environment.
 The main problem to be solved in this paper is to define the reward function $\mathscr{R}$, such that the solved policy $\pi$ achieves the above-mentioned autonomous driving requirements.